 Improving your child’s health is our priority because children who are at an unhealthy weight are at greater risk for serious health problems, including type 2 diabetes, depression, heart disease and disabilities, and they are more likely to become adults who are above their healthy weight range.

 "We look at every component of a child’s life and involve the entire family for success.
-This is a lifelong endeavor," says Evan Nadler, M.D., co-director of the Obesity Program.
+This is a lifelong endeavor," says Evan Nadler, M.D., former co-director of the Obesity Program.
 "And it’s not about the weight, it’s about being healthier."